cphsolutionslab/ckanext-dataproxy/README.md

 `cd ckanext-dataproxy`
  2) Install requirements (It is not required to install drivers for databases you don't plan to proxy, see the file)
 ` pip install -r requirements.txt`
+* Additional packages may be required to compile the drivers, for ubuntu:
+`sudo apt-get install build-essentials libmysqlclient-dev freetds-dev`
 3) Install the plugin
 `python setup.py develop`
 4) Edit ckan settings file e.g /etc/ckan/default/production.ini